supertrip86/gapmap/README.md

 - in /src/index.js, comment out SP variables
 - in /src/index.js, uncomment all links to /dist/api

-To produce bundle js and css files:
+To produce bundled js and css files:
 ```
 npm run bundle
 ```